-The development of a one-stop postsecondary transition website for Utah is almost complete.
-The structure of the website has been designed and content development is about 90% complete.
-The Coordination of Services Workgroup acted as the stakeholder group to ensure content represented the statewide system of postsecondary transition rather than one or two individual agencies.
-As part of this effort, the workgroup drafted the vision statement for postsecondary transition for the State of Utah and the purpose statement for the website.
-They also reviewed and offered feedback on the content for the educators and community partners pages.
+A one-stop postsecondary transition website for Utah launched in August 2024, www.utahtransitionelevated.org.
+The coordination of services workgroup (CSW) acted as the stakeholder group to ensure content represented the statewide system of postsecondary transition rather than one or two individual agencies.
+As part of this effort, the CSW created the vision statement for postsecondary transition for the State of Utah and the purpose statement for the website.
+They also reviewed and gave feedback on the educators and community partners pages content.
+The website is being promoted via individual outreach to LEAs, parent organizations, and public social media to ensure students, families, and educators are aware of this resource.